polyaxon/polyaxon/docs/concepts/experiment-groups-hyperparameters-optimization.md

     n_experiments: 4
 ```

-This will start a maximum of 4 experiments in this group independently of how big is the total number of experiments in matrix space.
+This will create a maximum of 4 experiments in this group independently of how big is the total number of experiments in matrix space.

 ## Early stopping

 Another way to stop the search algorithm is to provide a condition for early stopping.
-Obviously in this case early stopping is only responsible for the number of experiments to run.
+Obviously in this case, early stopping is only responsible for the number of experiments to run.
 For an early stopping related to the number of steps or epochs, you should be able to provide such logic in your code.

 In order to activate this option, you must update your polyaxonfile's `hptuning` section with `early_stopping`